Need to get started with bee keeping but aren’t sure where to begin? Here are some basic bee keeping tips for newbies.

 Finding Local Resources

-As far as what kind of bees to get, ahhhh….do your own homework on that one and see what works for your area.
+Do your own homework on that one and see what works for your area.
 Ask a bee keeper near you!
+The best, healthiest bees are going to be those that are most local to you.

 Whatever you do, start with at least two hives.
 That way, if you lose one, you still have bees to build on and won’t have lost a whole season and have to live without bees.